RaulCatalinas/GetsMyApps/README.md

 In each app a logo of the OS for which the app is available is shown.

+## Features

+### Technologies used

+- Astro
+- SolidJS for the user-interactable part (e.g. the download buttons of the apps)

+### Additional features

+- Backend created with Supabase
+- The translations are obtained dynamically from some API to translate texts (the original description is in English and is obtained from Supabase).
+- The download URL of the app desired by the user is obtained dynamically from GitHub thanks to the "octokit" library.

 ## Run Locally

 Clone the project